The Website The Birds Maps Virtual Tour Email us

 Year-round Resident Infrequently Seen

-Field Sparrows are common year-round residents in the Washington metro area.
-A few pass through Monticello Park, most likely around the end of April.
+Spring: Field Sparrows are common year-round residents in the Washington metro area.
+A few pass through Monticello Park, usually around the end of April.

 Where to See Them in the Park

 Field Sparrows prefer brushy fields, and Monticello does not contain such habitat.